OldManUmby/Sundered-Shadows/Manuscript/04 Gameplay/01 Gameplay.md

 #### Defense/Difficulty Class (DC)

 Defence Class (a.k.a.
 Defense) and Difficulty Class (a.k.a.
 Difficulty) are synonymous; both provide the required target number for all action checks.
-The gamemaster has three methods for determining DC.
+The shadowmaster has three methods for determining DC.

 ***Attacks.*** Actions where the opposition must defend itself.
 An opponent's defense class provides the target number for the attack action.

 > DC = The Defense Class of an opponent.

 ***Contests.*** Used for actions that directly conflict with an opposing action.
-An opposed action check rolled by the gamemaster provides the target number for the action check.
+An opposed action check rolled by the shadowmaster provides the target number for the action check.

-> DC = An Opposed Check rolled by the gamemaster.
+> DC = An Opposed Check rolled by the shadowmaster.

 ***Proficiency.*** Used for actions involving an `ability, skill, device, or tool proficiency`.
-A level of difficulty assigned by the gamemaster provides the target number for the action check.
+A level of difficulty assigned by the shadowmaster provides the target number for the action check.

-> DC = A Difficulty Class assigned by the gamemaster.
+> DC = A Difficulty Class assigned by the shadowmaster.

 #### Assigning DC

-For unopposed action checks, the gamemaster shall assign a level of difficulty based on the table below.
+For unopposed action checks, the shadowmaster shall assign a level of difficulty based on the table below.

 :: Table - Difficulty Classes